quicwg/base-drafts/draft-ietf-quic-transport.md

-If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below the size needed to support the smallest allowed maximum packet size, it MUST immediately cease sending QUIC packets on the affected path.
+If a QUIC endpoint determines that the PMTU between any pair of local and remote IP addresses has fallen below the size needed to support the smallest allowed maximum packet size, it MUST immediately cease sending QUIC packets, except for PMTU probe packets, on the affected path.
 An endpoint MAY terminate the connection if an alternative path cannot be found.

 ## ICMP Packet Too Big Messages {#icmp-pmtud}